Visa Traveler

 • Entry rules:

-• Visa is NOT EXEMPT but is eligible to obtain Transit Without Visa (TWOA) at the VOA counter
+• Visa is NOT EXEMPT, but green card holders are eligible to obtain Transit Without Visa (TWOA) at the VOA counter

 • TWOA is free of charge, valid for 120 hours (5 days), single-entry only